Beto (footballer, born 1982)

-António Alberto Bastos Pimparel (born 1 May 1982), known as Beto, is a Portuguese professional footballer who plays as a goalkeeper.
+António Alberto Bastos Pimparel (born 1 May 1982), known as Beto, is a Portuguese former professional footballer who played as a goalkeeper.

 He made a name for himself at Leixões before transferring to Porto in 2009, being a backup during his spell.
 After one season in Romania with CFR Cluj he joined Sevilla in January 2013, going on appear in 89 competitive matches and win two Europa League trophies.
 He also spent three years in the Turkish Süper Lig with Göztepe, after signing in 2017.

 Beto earned 16 caps for Portugal, being part of the squads in three World Cups and Euro 2012.

 Club career

 Sporting CP and Leixões

 Beto was born in Loures, Grande Lisboa.
 After unsuccessfully developing in local Sporting CP's youth system, he played one season on loan to neighbours Casa Pia AC, being released in June 2004.

 After one year each with G.D.
 Chaves and F.C.
 Marco, both in the second division, Beto joined Leixões S.C. for the 2006–07 campaign, helping the Matosinhos club return to the Primeira Liga and only missing a total of seven matches in his three seasons.